whscienceteacher/whscienceteacher.github.io/biology.md

 [Histology of Eukaryotes](/histology/eukaryote/) - **Cells** - Microscope slides of animal and plant tissues.
 Allows multiple zoom levels.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Histology Slides of Muscle](/histology/muscle/) - **Cells** - Students zoom in on three slides of different types of muscle tissue.
+Start with a 10x slide and zoom in to 40x-400x micrographs.
+Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Histology Slides of Nervous Tissue](/histology/nervous/) - **Cells** - Students zoom in on two slides of vervous tissue.
+Start with a 10x slide and zoom in to 40x-200x micrographs.
+Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Microarray](./microarray) - **Genetics** - Use a micropipette to test gene response in several tissue types.
+Made on commission

 [Onion Root Tip Slides](/onionroot/index.html) - **Cells** - Shows onion root tip slides.
 Start with a macro picture of green onions and zoom in on two roots at 40x and 100-400x.
 Slides are chosen to show stages of mitosis clearly.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

 [Macromolecules Testting](/macrotest/) - **Biochem** - Students can simulate some common tests for carbohydrates, protein, and fat on different foods.
 Also available in a [simplified version](/macrotest/mod/)) with fewer foods and tests.